As men age, their testosterone levels drop. It starts happening when men are 30 to 40 years old.

 What’s the Best Treatment for Low Testosterone for You?

+The best treatment for low testosterone is typically determined by a healthcare professional through a comprehensive evaluation, which may involve hormone replacement therapy or other interventions, under the guidance of proper medical drug administration.
 You should consult with a doctor to determine the best treatment for low T for you.
 Consulting with a professional is especially important if you’re trying to have children or have liver or prostate issues.

-Testosterone therapy can have many benefits, such as improved sexual function, increasing muscle mass, losing weight, and overall optimal health.
+Testosterone replacement therapy can have many benefits, such as improved sexual function, increasing muscle mass, losing weight, and overall optimal health.

 However, there are many side effects, such as less energy, mood swings, and belly fat, among other things.